Health Policy and Technology

-These essential components have the potential to improve our health care system and support state and national health reform efforts.
-Our team addresses technical and policy obstacles to implementing health information technology, with the goal of helping you drive health care transformation through the widespread adoption of these technologies.
+Effectively designed and implemented, these components have the potential to transform our health care system, and provide essential infrastructure for state and national health reform efforts.
+Our team addresses policy, technical, and financial obstacles to implementation, with the goal of helping drive health care transformation through the widespread and efficient adoption of these technologies.

 Our key focus areas include the following: